-Kavi Bhalla, Convener, is an Assistant Professor in the Department of International Health at the Johns Hopkins Bloomberg School of Public Health, where he teaches measurement and evaluation of road safety interventions.
+Kavi Bhalla, Convener, is an Associate Professor in the Department of Public Health Sciences at the University of Chicago, where he teaches courses in the measurement of global health, and the health impacts of transportation policies.
 His research aims to develop transport systems that are safe, sustainable and equitable, with a central focus on road safety in low- and middle-income countries.
 His recent work has focused on the development of analytical tools for improving estimates of the incidence of injuries in information-poor settings using available data sources.
 Kavi co-led the injury expert group of the 2010 Global Burden of Disease Project.
 He is formally trained as a mechanical engineer and his PhD (Cornell, 2001) thesis research focused on the mechanics of material failure, which he later applied to the study of injury biomechanics and vehicle crashworthiness.
 He is broadly interested in the design of products, environments, and systems that are safe and have positive health impacts.

 Kenji Doi is Professor at the Division of Global Architecture, Graduate School of Engineering, Osaka University, Japan.
 He is looking at sustainable urban mobility through a cross-assessment model within the framework of land-use and transport integration.
 His resewarch interests include safer streets through an integrated and inclusive design, and looking at sustainable urban mobility through a cross-assessment model within the framework of land-use and transport integration.
 He is a member of the Scientific Committee of the World Conference on Transport Research Society and the Editor in Chief of the IATSS Research Journal.